block42-blockchain-company/dlt-comparison/README.md

 # dlt-comparison
-In this project several distributed ledger technology are compared by implementing a game of thrones use case.
+In this project several distributed ledger technology (DLT) are compared by implementing a game of thrones use case.

 We implement the following use case: